intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/tdx_sample_app/README.md

 >
 > - The proxy setting values for `HTTP_PROXY` and `HTTPS_PROXY` have to be set by the user based on the system proxy settings.
 > - The example above uses one such proxy settings and this can vary from system to system.
-> - Token Signing Algorithm should be one of PS384 or RS256.
+> - Token Signing Algorithm should be either PS384 or RS256.

 ### Output when example is run...
 - When successful, the token and other information will be displayed...